so-okada/twXiv/README.md

 for a while.
 Therefore, the author has written twXiv by python3, adding functions such as abstracts by replies, cross-lists by retweets, and replacements by quotes and retweets.
-Since 2020-08, the bots in [the above list](#List-of-twXiv-Bots) have used twXiv.
+Since 2020-08, the  [bots in the above list](#List-of-twXiv-Bots) have used twXiv on gcp free tier.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an